SulmanTariq1/SulmanTariq1/README.md

 ### Hi there 👋
 A creative and hardworking young professional focused on growing in the field of IT.
-Strong written and oral communication skills.
 A fast learner and dedicated person to work with more than nine years of experience.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on .net, .net core, .net 6.0 and angular.